Hamiltonians¶

 The constant, which is a real number (stored as a float).

-In order to have some concrete objects to work with, we sample some random instances of these data in the following code cell.
+In order to have some objects to work with, we sample some random instances of these data in the following code cell.

 [1]: